|When due||Assign materials|

 How are assignments evaluated?

-Programs will be graded on "functionality" (is the program's behavior correct?) and "style" (is the code well written and elegant?).
-We use a bucket grading scale for a wholistic qualitative evaluation rather than fixate on individual points.
-To learn from the grading feedback, focus your attention on the qualitative feedback comments graders leave you (rather than just points):
+Programs will be evaluated on "functionality" (is the program's behavior correct?) and "style" (is the code well written and elegant?).
+We apply a bucket grading scale for a wholistic qualitative evaluation rather than fixate on individual points.
+To learn from the grading feedback, focus your attention on the qualitative comments and the discussion with your SL in IGs.